Marsfield suburb profile

 Marsfield rental market trends

-The rental market in Marsfield has shown stability for houses, with rents remaining unchanged at $750 per week over the past year.
-In contrast, unit rents have experienced a notable increase of 9.5%, reaching $690 per week.
-This growth in unit rents reflects a strong demand for more affordable living options in this well-connected suburb.
+The rental market in Marsfield has shown stability for houses, with rents remaining unchanged at $720 per week over the past year.
+In contrast, unit rents have experienced a notable increase of 9.4%, reaching $700 per week.
+This growth in unit rents highlights a rising demand for more affordable living options in this well-connected suburb, making it an attractive choice for renters and investors alike.

 Suburbs near Marsfield